kamuz/top-wordpress/readme.md

 * [Attachment Pages Redirect](https://wordpress.org/plugins/attachment-pages-redirect/) - redirect visitors from attachment page to the parent post
 * [Widget Logic](https://wordpress.org/plugins/widget-logic/) - lets you control the pages that the widget will appear on
 * [Recent Comments Widget Plus](https://wordpress.org/plugins/comments-widget-plus/) - allows to display a list of the most recent comments with avatar and excerpt, choose which to show newer comments first or older comments first and choose comments from any post type.
+* [Shortcoder](https://wordpress.org/plugins/shortcoder/) - allows to create a custom shortcode and store HTML, Javascript and other snippets in it
+* []

 ## Social